 § 53-14.

 If any dog, cat or other animal is seized as provided above, the owner of such animal shall pay the actual, reasonable cost of seizure and detainment prior to the time the animal is released to the owner.
 Said cost shall include the reasonable hourly compensation of any Borough representative involved in the seizure and detainment.

-days.